dotnet/docs-aspire/docs/frameworks/dapr.md

 :::code language="csharp" source="snippets/Dapr/Dapr.Web/Components/Pages/Weather.razor" highlight="5,47":::

 What actually happens when the Dapr SDK is used is that the Dapr sidecar is called over HTTP.
 The Dapr sidecar then forwards the request to the target service.
-The target service can be running in the same process as the Dapr sidecar or in a different process.
-The Dapr sidecar is responsible for service discovery and routing the request to the target service.
+While the target service runs in a separate process from the sidecar, the component related to the service runs in the Dapr sidecar and is responsible for service discovery and routing the request to the target service.

 ## Dapr and .NET Aspire